-- 2.2.1 Basra light oil is sold through long-term contracts, primarily with well-known international oil companies.
+SOMO's policy is to sell Basra light oil through long-term contracts, primarily with well-known international oil companies.
 These contracts are subject to review on a regular basis by the contracting parties.
-For Basra light oil, while SOMO has a stated policy of only selling to end-users, certain reliable traders are also considered. - 2.2.2 Contracts for Basra light oil are entered into based upon production plans and estimates of capacity received from the South Oil Company.
+For Basra light oil, while SOMO has a stated policy of only selling to end-users, certain reliable traders are also considered.

+Contracts for Basra light oil are entered into based upon production plans and estimates of capacity received from the South Oil Company.
 The price of petroleum to be delivered under these contracts is SOMO's Official Selling Price (OSP) for the scheduled month of loading.